-The Problem and Diagnosis Terms hava been updated to include requested concepts and descriptions and to align it with the January 2017 release of SNOMED CT® and the Veterinary Extension to SNOMED CT.
-To obtain a copy of this release, login to VTSL (with a VTSL account or your UMLS username and password) and access it via the Documents page.
+The Problem and Diagnosis Terms hava been updated to include requested concepts and descriptions and to align it with the January 2021 International Release of SNOMED CT® and April 2021 release of the Veterinary Extension to SNOMED CT.
+To obtain a copy of this release, login to VTSL (with a VTSL account or your UMLS credentials) and access it via the Documents page.
 If you've successfully logged in and have been granted access to Problem and Diagnosis Terms download, you should see a Documents button to the left.
 If you have successfully logged in, but do NOT see a Documents button, then you need to request access.
 To do this go to "My Profile".

 |Idexx announces availability of AAHA Problem and Diagnosis Terms within Cornerstone |

 The IDEXX Cornerstone IT team is pleased to announce that Cornerstone versions 8.3 and higher now have the ability to seamlessly integrate the AAHA diagnostic terms with the Cornerstone software.

 The use of standardized diagnostic codes within Cornerstone provides multiple benefits to practices including:

 There is no charge to Cornerstone users who wish implement the AAHA diagnostic terms within their software.
 All previously created diagnostic codes will automatically be archived without losing previously recorded patient history.
 To request access to the AAHA diagnostic terms, users just need to go to http://info.idexx.com/csaahacoderequest to complete and submit the needed form.